toddrob99/MLB-StatsAPI/README.md

 print('Phillies 40-man roster on opening day of the 2018 season:\n%s' % statsapi.roster(143,'40Man',date=statsapi.get('season',{'seasonId':2018,'sportId':1})['seasons'][0]['regularSeasonStartDate']))
 ```

-### Print the boxscore and linescore from the A's most recent game (which may be in progress)
+### Print the boxscore and linescore from the A's most recent game (which may be in progress or may not have started yet based on MLB response to 'last game' request)

 Use `statsapi.last_game()` to retrieve the most recent A's game
 and feed the gamePk into `statsapi.boxscore()` and `statsapi.linescore()`.